Guidelines & SubmissionSubmit Abstract

 D.N.
 Foster Award

 In recognition of Doug Foster’s contribution to Australian coastal engineering, the National Committee on Coastal & Ocean Engineering created the Doug N. Foster Memorial Fellowship Fund in September 2001.

 The Fellowship Fund is to encourage engineering students to pursue career opportunities in coastal and/or ocean engineering.
-Up to four Awards will be offered to students who are in final year of first engineering degree (Australian Citizens or permanent residents, and enrolled at an Australian University) to assist attendance to the Australasian Coasts & Ports Conference.
+Up to four Awards will be offered to students who are in the final two years of their first engineering degree at the time of the conference (Australian Citizens or permanent residents, and enrolled at an Australian University), to assist attendance to the Australasian Coasts & Ports Conference.
 The Australasian Coasts & Ports Conference is an amalgamation of the Australasian Coastal and Ocean Engineering Conference and the Australasian Port and Harbour Conference.

-Each student winning an Award will receive a certificate which is conferred by the Engineers Australia, free registration and up to $1000 worth of travel and accommodation at the winners’ discretion, to attend the Australasian Coasts & Ports Conference.
+Each student winning an Award will receive a certificate which is conferred by the Engineers Australia, free registration and up to $1000 worth of travel and accommodation, to attend the Australasian Coasts & Ports Conference.

 Students applying for the award are invited to submit a single A4 page outlining why they should receive the fellowship to develop their interests in Coastal &/or Ocean Engineering.
 The applications are to be accompanied by a copy of academic record and a reference in support of the application.